smart-scaler/obliq-charts/docs/kubernetes-permissions.md

 ## Security Considerations

 - **Principle of Least Privilege**: Only grant the minimum permissions necessary
-- **Namespace Isolation**: Consider restricting access to specific namespaces if possible
 - **Regular Review**: Periodically review and audit permissions
 - **Monitoring**: Monitor for any permission-related errors in logs